fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 answer values with decreasing adjustments as the shifting gets more intense with the step increase.

 From a hardware perspective, both data paths for the positive and negative rotations were probably optimized into a single one with different settings, but the general idea remains that a full adder is at the center of all this.
 Being fed by either the full precedent value of itself and a selectively bit shifted version of either x and y.
-Are these being implemented as a real shift register or some bit field multiplexer could be validated by looking at the synthesis and placement reports, but one thing remains: the simulation with static timing runs the complete operation in one cycle at 100MHz without any perceived effort and the real FPGA runs the module at 50MHz without a glitch either.
+Are these being implemented as a real shift register or some bit field multiplexer?
+This could be validated by looking at the synthesis and placement reports.
+But one thing remains: the simulation with static timing runs the complete operation in one cycle at 100MHz without any perceived effort and the real FPGA runs the module at 50MHz without a glitch either.

 ### Tracking the value of theta